wboka/Blog/src/blog-posts/blog-posts-new-rss-atom-feed.md

 ---
 I've added a feed to my blog so you can easily stay up to date in your favorite RSS or Atom feed reader.

-You can find it [here](https://blog.bokasolutions.com/rss.xml "Wayne Boka's Blog RSS Feed")
+You can find it [here](https://blog.bokasolutions.com/rss.xml "Wayne Boka's Blog RSS Feed").

 Enjoy!